SQAI 2026 Banner

 SQAI 2026

 3rd International Summit on Quantum Artificial Intelligence — August 10, 2026.
-Hosted by the Ultracompute Institute.
+Hosted by ULTRACOMPUTE.

 About SQAI 2026